 We’re known for our special literary events, including our innovative panels, lectures and conversations.
-This spring we hosted Salman Rushdie, Mitchell S. Jackson, Christine Schutt, Salvatore Scibona, Téa Obreht, Laila Lalami, Maaza Mengiste, Jessica Hagedorn, Kaitlyn Greenidge, Jacqueline Woodson, Cherríe Moraga, Rigoberto González, Geoff Dyer, Miriam Toews, Meg Wolitzer, Julia Alvarez, Deborah Eisenberg, Alexander Chee, Cristina Rivera Garza, Jonathan Lethem, Rachel Cusk, Domenico Starnone and many, many more.
+Since opening in Brooklyn, we’ve hosted authors such as Salman Rushdie, Mitchell S. Jackson, Christine Schutt, Salvatore Scibona, Téa Obreht, Laila Lalami, Maaza Mengiste, Jessica Hagedorn, Kaitlyn Greenidge, Jacqueline Woodson, Cherríe Moraga, Rigoberto González, Geoff Dyer, Miriam Toews, Meg Wolitzer, Julia Alvarez, Deborah Eisenberg, Alexander Chee, Cristina Rivera Garza, Jonathan Lethem, Rachel Cusk, Domenico Starnone and many, many more.

 In our new home in Brooklyn we also run an independent bookstore featuring everything from the latest bestseller, to hard to find works in translation.
-Our welcoming cafe is a spot where friends can come have a quick bite to eat or drink and discuss the latest in literature.
-Located on our first floor along with our auditorium, the bookstore and cafe are open to the public and their proceeds go to support our nonprofit programs.
+Our welcoming Café & Bar is a spot where friends can come have a quick bite to eat or drink and discuss the latest in literature.
+The Bookstore and Café & Bar are open to the public and their proceeds go to support our nonprofit programs.

 The Center for Fiction is also an important piece of New York City history, and we continue to build our renowned circulating library collection, begun in 1820 by New York City merchants before the advent of the public library system.
 Our library features historic and rare finds as well as the latest acquisitions.